 Advocacy

 24/7 Crisis Hotline

 SAVA Center offers a 24-hour crisis hotline to survivors of sexual violence ages 3 and up and their loved ones.
 Survivors who need help can reach out any time, day or night, in a way that feels safe.
 Hotline advocates are committed to listening, believing, and supporting the survivor and their loved ones, while also connecting them with SAVA services such as crisis intervention, advocacy, and individual/group therapy.
-The crisis hotline is completely confidential, meaning information cannot be disclosed without the survivor’s express, written permission.
+The crisis hotline is completely confidential, meaning information cannot be disclosed without the survivor’s express, written permission, and callers may choose to remain anonymous.

+Advocacy